-In November 2019, the Company entered into new employment agreements with its executive officers.
-These new agreements define the position held by each executive officer as well as base salary level and eligibility to participate in the Company's short and long term incentive programs.
+The Company has entered into employment agreements with each of its current named executive officers.
+These agreements define the position held by each named executive officer, as well as base salary level, eligibility to participate in the Company's short- and long-term incentive programs and potential payments upon termination, including upon a Change of Control (as defined below).
+The Company's entry into these agreements was conditioned upon each executive's entry into a non-compete agreement and an assignment of intellectual property and confidentiality agreement in favor of the Company.